D. Bailey Merrill

 D. Bailey Merrill (November 22, 1912 – October 14, 1993) was an American lawyer and politician who served one term as a U.S. Representative from Indiana from 1953 to 1955.

 Biography

 Born in Hymera, Indiana, Merrill graduated from Indiana State Teachers College, Terre Haute, Indiana in 1933.
 He graduated from Indiana University School of Law - Bloomington, Indiana in 1937.
-He was a high school teacher in Hymers, Indiana from 1933 to 1935 and a lawyer in private practice.
+He was a high school teacher in Hymera from 1933 to 1935 and became a lawyer in private practice.

 He joined the United States Army in 1942 as a private in field artillery and rose to the rank of captain upon release in March 1946.
 He served with the Two Hundredth and the 91st Field Artillery Observation Battalion in the European Theater of Operations in World War II.

 Congress

 Merrill was elected as a Republican to the Eighty-third Congress (January 3, 1953 – January 3, 1955).
 He was an unsuccessful candidate for reelection in 1954 to the Eighty-fourth Congress and for election in 1956 to the Eighty-fifth Congress.